cellebrite-labs/PacXplorer/Readme.md

 ## Limitations
 1. Works only on ARM64e binaries that conform to [the ABI](https://github.com/apple/llvm-project/blob/apple/master/clang/docs/PointerAuthentication.rst#c-virtual-functions)
 2. Vtable symbols need to be present in the binary (`` `vtable for'``).
-In the case of the Kernel, [ida_kernelcache](https://github.com/bazad/ida_kernelcache) needs to have been run.
-Note that the official version doesn't support recent Kernels, but forks exist.
+In the case of the Kernel, [ida_kernelcache](https://github.com/cellebrite-srl/ida_kernelcache) needs to have been run.
+Note that the official version doesn't support recent Kernels, but Cellebrite's fork is up to date.
 3. If the tagged pointers haven't been preserved in the IDB, the original binary is needed for the analysis stage (but not afterwards)
 4. Hexrays support WIP